Marketplace

 The Rise of Digital Marketplaces

 The internet has revolutionized the concept of a marketplace.
-E-commerce giants like **Amazon** and **eBay** created global marketplaces for physical goods, removing geographic barriers.
-In the gig economy, platforms like **Upwork** and **Uber** created marketplaces for labor and services.
-Most recently, blockchain technology has enabled the creation of **Web3 marketplaces**.
-Platforms like **OpenSea** allow users to trade Non-Fungible Tokens (NFTs) directly from their digital wallets.
-These marketplaces are unique because they are often "permissionless"—anyone can list an asset, and theis just code running on a blockchain, taking a small fee for facilitating the smart contract interaction.
+E-commerce giants like Amazon and eBay created global marketplaces for physical goods, removing geographic barriers.
+In the gig economy, platforms like Upwork and Uber created marketplaces for labor and services.
+Most recently, blockchain technology has enabled the creation of Web3 marketplaces.
+Platforms like OpenSea allow users to trade Non-Fungible Tokens (NFTs) directly from their digital wallets.
+These marketplaces are unique because they are often "permissionless"—anyone can list an asset, and the matching engine is just code running on a blockchain, taking a small fee for facilitating the smart contract interaction.

 Real-World Example: NYSE vs. OpenSea